verana-labs/verifiable-trust-vpr-spec/spec.md

 - by "Verifier E", if the corresponding permission is a [[ref: active permission]];
 - by "Verifier Grantor D", if the corresponding permission is a [[ref: active permission]];
 - by "Ecosystem A", if the corresponding root permission is a [[ref: active permission]];
-- by the `TrustRegistry` object controller, obtained by resolving perm => credential schema => trust registry.
+- by the `Ecosystem` object controller, obtained by resolving perm => credential schema => ecosystem.

 ```plantuml